MohammedRashad/Donne/README.md

 # How Donné works ?

 - You register in our platform as a donor then you are available to anyone who need blood.
-- People who need blood will search by country and blood type.
+- People who need blood will send requests by city and blood type.
-- They will use the contact methods you provided to contact you and make an appointment with you to donate.
+- Corresponding people will receive notitifcations with required blood and contact data.
+- Relax and wait for someone to contact you.
 - Voila!
 You saved a live.

+# Platform Goal

+Our goal is to mainly decrease the number of posts on social media requesting blood and only getting interactions with little or no donors at all to save people, moving them to a platform that one can hopefully find a donor quickly.
+Also to spread awareness about blood donation around the country.

 # How do I benefit from Donné ?

 NeedBlood will help you to join the community of blood donors and help making our world a better place to live in.
 Also it will benefit you in person; your blood donation schedule will be organized and automated, blood donation is very important for general health, it helps to renew blood and body on regular basis.

-My Data!
+**My Data!**

-No, we don't sell your data to anyone or even give it for free, data is only available through our android app.
+No, we don't sell your data to anyone or even give it for free, data is only available through our android app and firebase backend.

 # App Feautres :

+★ Cloud based (Google Firebase).
-★ Material-Designed.
+★ Login/Register Accounts.
-★ Open-Source Project.
+★ User profiles.
-★ NeedBlood Platform.
+★ Simple UI.
+★ Blood donors search.
-★ Blood donation schedule automation.
+★ Blood donation schedule.
+★ Blood donors database.
 ★ Wiki for blood donation info and facts.
-★ Blood donors database.
-★ Even more..
+★ Receive push notifications when blood is needed.
+★ Contact requesting patient through Calls, Facebook or SMS.

 # License :